 On a consolidated basis, we monitor our total self-pay receivables to ensure that the total allowance for doubtful accounts provides adequate coverage based on historical collection experience.
-At December 31, 2007 and December 31, 2006, accounts receivable are recorded net of allowance for doubtful accounts of \$121 million and \$110 million, respectively.
+At December 31, 2008 and December 31, 2007, accounts receivable are recorded net of allowance for doubtful accounts of \$163 million and \$121 million, respectively.

-- D) Concentration of Revenues: Our four majority owned acute care hospitals in the Las Vegas, Nevada market (excluding a newly constructed hospital that was completed and opened in January, 2008) contributed, on a combined basis, 21% in 2007, 21% in 2006 and 20% in 2005, of our consolidated net revenues.
-Our facilities in the McAllen/Edinburg, Texas market (consisting of three acute care facilities, a children's hospital and a behavioral health facility) contributed, on a combined basis, 7% in 2007, 8% in 2006 and 8% in 2005. - E) Cash and Cash Equivalents: We consider all highly liquid investments purchased with maturities of three months or less to be cash equivalents. - F) Property and Equipment: Property and equipment are stated at cost.
+D) Concentration of Revenues: Our five majority owned acute care hospitals in the Las Vegas, Nevada market contributed, on a combined basis, 22% in 2008, 21% in 2007 and 21% in 2006, of our consolidated net revenues.
+Our facilities in the McAllen/Edinburg, Texas market (consisting of three acute care facilities, a children's hospital and a behavioral health facility) contributed, on a combined basis, 7% in 2008, 7% in 2007 and 8% in 2006, of our consolidated net revenues.

+E) Cash and Cash Equivalents: We consider all highly liquid investments purchased with maturities of three months or less to be cash equivalents.

+F) Property and Equipment: Property and equipment are stated at cost.
 Expenditures for renewals and improvements are charged to the property accounts.
 Replacements, maintenance and repairs which do not improve or extend the life of the respective asset are expensed as incurred.
 We remove the cost and the related accumulated depreciation from the accounts for assets sold or retired and the resulting gains or losses are included in the results of operations.

 We capitalize interest expense on major construction projects while in progress.
-During 2007 and 2006, we capitalized \$9.2 million and \$3.4 million, respectively, of interest related to major construction projects.
-We did not capitalize any interest during 2005.
+During 2008, 2007 and 2006, we capitalized interest on major construction projects amounting to \$7.9 million, \$9.2 million and \$3.4 million, respectively.

 Depreciation is provided on the straight-line method over the estimated useful lives of buildings and improvements (twenty to forty years) and equipment (three to fifteen years).
-Depreciation expense was \$162.2 million during 2007, \$146.7 million during 2006 and \$138.7 million during 2005.
+Depreciation expense (excluding discontinued operations) was \$176.1 million during 2008, \$159.8 million during 2007 and \$144.4 million during 2006.

-- G) Long-Lived Assets: We review our long-lived assets, including amortizable intangible assets, for impairment whenever events or circumstances indicate that the carrying value of these assets may not be recoverable.
+G) Long-Lived Assets: We review our long-lived assets, including amortizable intangible assets, for impairment whenever events or circumstances indicate that the carrying value of these assets may not be recoverable.
 The assessment of possible impairment is based on our ability to recover the carrying value of our asset based on our estimate of its undiscounted future cash flow.
 If the analysis indicates that the carrying value is not recoverable from future cash flows, the asset is written down to its estimated fair value and an impairment loss is recognized.
-Fair values are determined based on estimated future cash flows using appropriate discount rates. - H) Goodwill: Goodwill is reviewed for impairment at the reporting unit level on an annual basis or sooner if the indicators of impairment arise.
+Fair values are determined based on estimated future cash flows using appropriate discount rates.

+H) Goodwill: Goodwill is reviewed for impairment at the reporting unit level on an annual basis or sooner if the indicators of impairment arise.
 Our judgments regarding the existence of impairment indicators are based on market conditions and operational performance of each reporting unit.
-We have designated September 1st as our annual impairment assessment date and performed an impairment assessment as of September 1, 2007 which indicated no impairment of goodwill.
+We have designated September 1st as our annual impairment assessment date and performed an impairment assessment as of September 1, 2008 which indicated no impairment of goodwill.
 Future changes in the estimates used to conduct the impairment review, including profitability and market value projections, could indicate impairment in future periods potentially resulting in a write-off of a portion or all of our goodwill.

-Changes in the carrying amount of goodwill for the two years ended December 31, 2007 were as follows (in thousands):
+Changes in the carrying amount of goodwill for the two years ended December 31, 2008 were as follows (in thousands):